 The Human Rights Campaign (HRC) is a broadly based national group that seeks equal rights for the LGBT community.
 Spokesperson Fred Sainz said:

 "The events of past few years are bringing new energy and vigor to our side that allows our messaging to constantly evolve.
 The other side has remained very stale and stagnant."

-Opposition is expected to continue from three main groups:
+Opposition is expected to continue from four main organizations:

 "It's going to be a big challenge, but I think we're up to it.
 All we need is enough [funding] to get our message out."

-The pro-marriage equality groups collected much more financial support for marriage equality than NOM were able to, for the battles in Maine, Maryland & Washington, states that authorized SSM on election day in 2012-NOV.
+The pro-marriage equality groups collected much more financial support for marriage equality than NOM was able to, for the battles in Maine, Maryland & Washington.
+These are the three states that authorized SSM on election day in 2012-NOV.